DENIE5/Forkcast/README.md

 Platform: Console-based application.<br>

 ## 🌟 Future Improvements
-Add a GUI for a more engaging user experience.<br>
 Allow users to save their generated meal plans to a file.<br>
 Enable custom meal entries by users.<br>